Distance Education Program

 The curriculum and faculty for the online M.Div. are the same as those in our residential program.
 Interaction with instructors and other students occurs through email, discussion boards, and by telephone.
 Small classes encourage an intimate and productive learning environment.

-Semesters begin with a two-week residential intensive in Dubuque followed by online courses.
+The first fall semester begins in August, with orientation and a two-week residential intensive in Dubuque.
 This gives new students an opportunity to meet and interact with classmates and the professors who are responsible for your education.
 The friendships you’ll develop while taking your courses will last for years and your instruction will prepare you for a lifetime of service.
+Each year you will return to Dubuque for a two-week August intensive.

 Class size is limited.
 If you’re interested in this program please contact Ms. Kimberly Burnett-Hackbarth, Director of Admissions, at 1.800.369.UDTS to explore your call.